NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/analyticmodels.md

 ### [`DarlingHollowayElbow`](@ref)

 ```@example
-using NonadiabaticModels
+using NQCModels
-using NonadiabaticDynamicsBase: eV_to_au
+using NQCBase: eV_to_au
 using CairoMakie

 model = DarlingHollowayElbow()